Information for Parents

-What can I do to help my child adjust to the Summer Program easily?
+What can I do to help my child/ward adjust to Summer Program easily?

-If this is your child's first time away from home, do not be tempted to say you will come and get them if they feel homesick.
+If this is your child/ward’s first time away from home, do not be tempted to say you will come and get them if they feel homesick.
 Instead, reinforce the idea that they are going to have a great time.
-We also match Year 9 & 10 students with Year 11 & 12 students for guidance and support during the Summer Program.
-Students are matched by gender and year.
+Encourage them to talk to any of the staff during the program about any concerns they have.

-Pastoral care at the Summer Program is overseen by Compass staff, a number of Aunties and Uncles in-residence and Chaperones travelling with participants to the Program.
-These people make up the Pastoral Care Team and are available to students and staff day and night.
+Pastoral care at the Summer Program is overseen by a dedicated team.
+The team is made up of a number of Aunties and Uncles in-residence and Chaperones travelling with participants to the Program and are available to students and staff day and night.

-Our staff stay in separate rooms adjacent to the students, and will be responsible for student’s care during the night.
-They will be accommodated at Wesley College.
+Our staff stay in separate rooms adjacent to the students’ and will be responsible for students safety and behaviour during the night.

 What type of supervision is provided?

-We adopt a 1 staff member to 8 students best practice supervision ratio at all times.
+We adopt a 1 staff member to 8 students’ supervision ratio at all times.

-What if my child is coming to the Summer Program alone?
+What if my child/ward is coming to the Summer Program alone?

 The Summer Program is a great place for students to make friends.
 There are students travelling from all over the country for the Summer Program and many will come on their own.
 The Summer Program includes both structured and less formal time so that students will have opportunities to mingle and get to know other students from the Summer Program.

-Will someone be there to greet and see off my child at the beginning and end of the Program?
+Will someone be there to greet and see off my child/ward at the beginning and end of the Program?

 What about special medical requirements?

-We take your child's health seriously, and our staff is experienced in helping with conditions such as asthma or diabetes and will record and carefully supervise students who need to self-administer medication.
-Safety Australia will be on site for emergencies and the University health service is aware that we will have students on campus during this week.
-Please make sure that the medical forms are filled out correctly, and do not hesitate to get in touch with us if you have any questions or concerns.
+We take your child/ward’s health seriously and our staff are experienced in helping with conditions such as asthma or diabetes and will record and carefully supervise students who need to self-administer medication.
+In addition to first aid trained staff being present at all times, a dedicated senior paramedic nurse will be on site for emergencies and the University health service is aware that we will have students on campus during this week.
+Please make sure that the medical forms are filled out correctly and do not hesitate to get in touch with us if you have any questions or concerns.

-What if I need to contact my child in case of a family emergency?
+What if I need to contact my child/ward in case of a family emergency?

-In case of emergency, staff are contactable 24 hours a day.
-Phone numbers will be provided in the information pack to be distributed one month prior.
+In case of emergency, staff are contactable 24 hours a day - phone numbers will be provided in the week prior to the commencement of the Summer Program.

-What if my child is injured or ill?
+What if my child/ward is injured or ill?

 Wherever possible you will be contacted immediately and notified of the nature of the illness or injury.
 If medical attention is required, students are taken to the nearest medical centre or hospital.
-Students with minor illnesses or injuries can stay on campus under the supervision of the University medical services and Safety Australia who will be onsite from 7am-11pm daily.
+Students with minor illnesses or injuries can stay on campus under the supervision of the University medical services and a senior paramedic nurse who will be onsite from 7am-11pm daily.

-All activities are conducted by qualified and experienced staff who and first aid qualifications.
+All activities are supervised by qualified and experienced staff with first aid qualifications.
 All staff are screened for their suitability to work with children and are trained in safeguarding children.

-How do you protect my child from bullying?
+How do you protect my child/ward from bullying?